pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ![Open Key Chain Access](images/finder02.png)

-- Add the cert the System | System Keychains and right click the CA to update the trust.
+- Add the cert the System | System Keychains and right click the CA to update the **When using this certificate:** to Always Trust for the dropdown choices.
+The will update the trust.
 Close the Keychain Access utility.

 ![Update Trust](images/finder03.png)

-- In the certs folder you'll see three subfolders for linux, mac and windows.
-With a Linuxx client you can use the "tree certs" command to see the files and file structure.
+- With a Linux client you can use the "tree certs" command to see the files and file structure.

 ```
 $ tree certs